Leandromaro/Java-Design-Patterns/README.md

 ### Where to use
 Use the Composite pattern when

- - you want to represent part-whole hierarchies of objects
+ - When you want to represent part-whole hierarchies of objects
- - you want clients to be able to ignore the difference between compositions of objects and individual objects.
+ - When you want clients to be able to ignore the difference between compositions of objects and individual objects.
 Clients will treat all objects in the composite structure uniformly

 ## References
 This guide has taken some examples from: